“It was raw Sorcery. It was perfect Sorcery.”

 • Brandon Posey (Ohio, Central Ohio Society of Sorcerers)

-• James Boo (Illinois, Chicago Ward Gems)
+• James Boo (Illinois, Chicago Free City)

 • Tim Fandrei (Indiana, Reliquary Gaming)